 TLU Chemistry Graduates

 Over the last 25 years we have averaged about 6-8 chemistry graduates per year, with approximately 50% being women.
-Most graduates go on to graduate school, medical or dental school; since 1990 over 60 chemistry majors have gone to graduate school in chemistry, and another 50 have gone to medical, dental, or veterinary schools.
+Most graduates go on to medical, dental, or veterinary schools.
 Others take jobs in industry or teach high school.

-Academic positions taken by our graduates include Colorado State, University of Texas-SA, Baylor, Trinity (San Antonio), Wittenberg, Wright State, St. Edwards, Stephen F. Austin, Johns Hopkins, Luther College, and SMU.
+Academic positions taken by our graduates include Colorado State, University of Texas San Antonio, Baylor, Trinity (San Antonio), Wittenberg, Wright State, St. Edwards, Stephen F. Austin, Johns Hopkins, Luther College, and SMU.